mruiter/com.neo/README.md

 ## Change Log:

+### v 2.0.15
+Added new EU device ID's to the app for PowerPlug

 ### v 2.0.14
 Switched back to the old mesh driver since the new one breaks reporting in the homey core